seanzhangkx8/INFO-5940/README.md

     - <span style="color:blue">Supports multiple file input in line 10 of chat_with_pdf.py.
 Can be tested in user interface.
 The logic to differentiate each file is simple, we just include the file name in the output text, see revlevant_content_formatting() function in util.py for implementation details.</span>
 ---

+GAP ---- EVERYTHING BELOW ARE INSTRUCTION FROM INFO5940 TO RUN THE OG REPO

+---
 # 📌 INFO-5940

 Welcome to the **INFO-5940** repository!
 This guide will help you set up the development environment using **Docker** in **VS Code**, configure the **OpenAI API key**, manage Git branches, and run Jupyter notebooks for assignments.